Napa Valley

 To/from downtown Calistoga via del Norte BART, VINE #29 and #10: If you catch the #29 followed by the #10 express during early morning or late afternoon rush hours, this journey takes around two hours and 25 minutes.
 Between 9AM and 4PM, add an hour.

 There are frequent buses.
 All routes reach Napa around an hour before Calistoga.
-Earliest departure: 5:29AM.
-Last return: around 4:30PM.
+If you go north in the morning and south in the evening, you are happily going against the flow of commuter traffic in and out of the Bay Area.
+Earliest departure: 6:05AM from WOAK.
+Last return: around 4:10PM from Lincoln Bridge in Calistoga.
 The #29 costs $5.50, a bargain considering how many miles you'll cross.
-The 10X is $3.00, but you can get a free transfer going northbound.
+The 10X is $1.60, but you can get a transfer going northbound.

 Weekends to / from WOAK [C]

-To/from downtown Calistoga via del Norte BART, Soltrans #80, VINE #11 and #10: The journey takes around two and a half hours, plus layover times.
+To/from downtown Calistoga via The Soltrans Red Line [C] from Del Norte BART, VINE #11 from the Vallejo Ferry Terminal, and #10 from Soscal Transit Center: The journey takes around four hours, plus layover times.
 There are frequent buses.
-Earliest departure: 6:00AM Saturday, 8:10AM Sunday.
-Last return: 4:05PM on Saturday, or 3:50PM on Sunday.
+Earliest departure around 700AM Saturday, 9:00AM Sunday.
+Last return: 4:45PM on Saturday or Sunday.

 For an introduction to this blog, check The Glove Compartment.

-Note that, if you are leaving from San Francisco, you can instead meet this bus by taking the SF-Vallejo ferry.
-An hour long cruise through the north bay with a drink in your hand is a shortcut to a vacation state of mind, although it is slower and more expensive than BART on the physical plane.
+Note that, if you are leaving from San Francisco, you can instead meet the VINE #11 bus by taking the SF-Vallejo ferry.
+An hour long cruise through the north bay with a drink in your hand is a shortcut to a vacation state of mind, although it is slower than BART on the physical plane.

 Finally, Amtrak operates a thruway bus to Napa (en route to Santa Rosa and Arcata) from the Martinez train station, which is in turn connected to most east bay and south bay cities via the Capitol Corridor.
 This is a costlier trip than the county buses, but it may be a faster one at certain times of day, particularly on weekends.

-All of these routes take you to the Soscal Transit Center.
-If Napa itself is your destination, you have arrived near the downtown; there are several shuttles from here to centrifugal destinations in the City of Napa.
+Above is a photo of the Soscal Transit Center, which used to be a transfer point for all these routes.
+It's near the downtown; there are several shuttles from here to centrifugal destinations in the City of Napa.
 You can walk west across CA-29 to the riverfront Cabernet and goat cheese district, or, if you just want a meal without the table service, head NE to the Oxbow Public Market, which is cheaper and more flexible, but still fancy.
 Even closer are the county fairgrounds, which may be hosting an event when you arrive, and behind their midway and tilt-a-whirl, the historic Tulocay Cemetery.

-The regular #10 is a little slower than the #10X because it drops off shoppers at the row of big box stores on the way out of Napa.
-Use this delay to assess your feelings about CVS, Target and Denny's, because it's a farewell; from here North, most of the businesses are local.
+From here on, most of the businesses are local.
 And pricey?
 Although these towns cater to wine connoisseurs, they are also farm crossroads that serve Sunday dinner to long-term, less moneyed customers.
 It's easy to spot the most expensive taverns, wine shops, and art galleries – I've never opened my wallet in the latter two kinds of establishment, but I appreciate that the money one might spend there means livelihood for a local grower or artist.
 If you look closer, though, you will also see old fashioned diners and a few fast-food joints (like the historic A&W in St Helena) that have been there for decades; the occasional honky tonk (like Susie's in Calistoga); good, affordable taquerias, and local grocery stores, whose wine and deli sections should be seen as the Napa valley restaurant do it yourself center.
 These venues are uniformly down to earth and friendly, in my experience.

-On several extended stays at the end of the VINE route, in Calistoga, I've been struck by the lack of demarcation between Hispanic and Anglo spaces in the downtown.
+On several extended stays at the end of the VINE route, in Calistoga, I've been struck by the lack of separation between Hispanic and Anglo spaces in the downtown.
+Having grown up in an openly racist California farm community, this apparent lessening of division and hostility is healing.
 I usually stay on one of the residential streets, and I shop at the CalMart grocery store, from which perspective the town seems Latin and Anglo door by door, rather than section by section.
 To be sure, one often encounters Hispanic people in service roles here – but one can also see Spanish-speaking Californians managing the fancy restaurants and spas, or visiting them as customers, or operating the vineyards.
 One sign (literally) of the slightly different and welcome balance I feel here is the menu at Vine Espresso (now closed -- April 2019).
 How many indy espresso bars in the bay area are as eager to embrace diversity in language?

-It's a pleasant town to walk in, and it's close to State Parks to the south (Bothe, which rents cabins and yurts, and the impressive Grist Mill, which is nearer to St. Helena), and north (Robert Louis Stevenson, with its network of hiking trails; the trailhead at the bottom of this map is on the north edge of town).
+It's a pleasant town to walk in, and it's close to State Parks to the south (Bothe, which rents cabins and yurts, and the impressive Grist Mill, which is nearer to St. Helena), and north (Robert Louis Stevenson, with its network of hiking trails; the connecting Oat Hill Mine Trail is on the north edge of town).
 Besides walking and biking, you can also travel around this area using VINE's all-access, on-demand Calistoga shuttle.
-Thanks, VINE, for making this easy!
+(Scroll down on that page, or you might not notice that this shuttle can take you out of town to Bothe State Park, Bennet Lane Winery, or Castello di Amorosa.)
+Thanks, VINE, for making the Napa Valley more accessible!